 1:14-1:17.2 – Fast cars and fast drivers, but only five people in this group.

 1:17.8-1:19.7 – Fourteen people, diverse cars and drivers, close racing.

 1:20.1+ Six people, some newcomers, a wider spread of times.

 I then ran hundreds of simulations in OptimumLap at Pineview Run, using different cars, power/weight ratios, tire grip, and aero.
 I put all of them into a spreadsheet, and analyzed the data.
 Let’s take a look at what I did for a Miata with various power and grip values.

 You can see that tire grip is the most important factor.
 For example, a Spec Miata on 1.3g tires will beat a K-swapped Miata on 1.2g tires.
 The lbs/hp ratio is also very important, especially as you add more grip.
 But on shitty 1.0g tires, power gives diminishing returns, and cars with better than a 12:1 ratio are pretty evenly matched.

 With this data on hand, I then reviewed the rules of nine time trial series to see if we could leverage them, and learn how others are doing it.
 Here’s a quick synopsis.

-- Porsche – PCA has a great system of ranking their cars and various points for modifications.
+Porsche – PCA has a great system of ranking their cars and various points for modifications.
 It looks very fair and complete.
 But they have only one brand of car, and they split them into different 28 classes.
+We can’t afford to give out that many trophies or manage that many classes.
 BTW, if you ever wondered about the comparative performance of different Porsches, look at the point values, it’s great data.